 8. Spinach is FRESH!
 Studies have shown that even the artificial light in the grocery store shining on those plastic tubs of spinach can actually help keep the leaves from spoiling.
 This indicates the spinach is still metabolically active and fresh.

-Here’s a short list of the good things they can do for your health:
+Here’s a short list of the good things Red Bell Peppers can do for your health:

 - Bell peppers are low in calories!
 So, even if you eat one full cup of them, you get just about 45 calories.
 Bonus: that one cup will give you more than your daily quota of Vitamin A and C!